JulianTenschert/language_learning_ressources-1/README.md

 # Language Learning Ressources

 You want to learn a language but you're not sure where to start?
 Here you can find methods that worked for me in my language learning journey.
+Others are open to contribute.

+## Contribute

+You can contribute to this small repository with your language

 ## Passive Understanding